 - To evaluate new treatment regimens under development for HCV

 - To recognize barriers to care and identify potential solutions to improve global access to new HCV therapies

-This live activity is designed for hepatologists, gastroenterologists, NPs/PAs, epidemiologists, pharmacists and others with an interest in hepatitis C epidemiology and therapy.
+This was designed for hepatologists, gastroenterologists, NPs/PAs, epidemiologists, pharmacists and others with an interest in hepatitis C epidemiology and therapy.